In a truly beautiful letter to his daughter Yolande, Sociologist W.E.B. Du Bois extolled the virtues of being uncomfortable.

 Here are a handful of uncomfortable situations in which you should take De Bois' advice and "Take the cold bath bravely."
 You'll be better off as a result.

 (And remember: Investing in your career and developing new skills can often feel daunting -- especially when you have a day job.
-If you're looking for something you can work towards at your own pace, check out this on-demand marketing course.)
+If you're looking for something you can work towards at your own pace, check out this free on-demand marketing course.)

 15 Uncomfortable Things That Will Make You More Successful

 Tell me if this sounds familiar: You work exceedingly hard.
 You've honed your skills.
 You know when you've done great work and take a quiet pride in it.
 And yet, the moment someone verbalizes it in the form of a compliment you can't seem to string two words together.
 Instead, you revert into one of the following:

 - The self-deprecating response.

 That nonsense has to stop.
 Here's how to take a compliment:

 - Realize that someone is paying you a compliment.

 - Seriously, let them finish.